Quick Guide to Fixing Computer Hardware

 One is where you're giving the disk away -- usually when you dispose of your computer at its end of life.
 You absolutely do not want to leave any trace of your personal information on that disk.
 You could be a victim of identity theft if you don't thoroughly wipe it.

 The other situation is where you acquire a used computer.
-In this case you have no idea what data might be on that computer.
+In this case you have no idea what data might be on that computer's disk(s).
 It could include pirated or stolen software, films, music, or pornography.
-You can't afford to have illegal stuff on that computer that you could be held responsible for -- even though you didn't put it there and may not have even known of its presence.
+You don't want to have illegal stuff on a computer that you could be held responsible for -- even though you didn't put it there and may not have even known of its presence.

 So how do you completely erase a disk?